-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent both in English and in Turkish of the Complaint, and the proceedings commenced on November 24, 2023.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint both in English and in Turkish, and the proceedings commenced on March 11, 2024.

-In accordance with the Rules, paragraph 5, the due date for Response was December 14, 2023.
-The Respondent sent an email communication to the Center on December 9, 2023.
-Accordingly, the Center notified the parties of the commencement of panel appointment process on December 18, 2023.
+In accordance with the Rules, paragraph 5, the due date for Response was March 31, 2024.
+The Respondent did not submit any response within the due date.
+Accordingly, the Center notified the Respondent's default on April 2, 2024.

-The Center appointed Kaya Köklü as the sole panelist in this matter on December 19, 2023.
+The Center appointed Kaya Köklü as the sole panelist in this matter on April 5, 2024.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.